data-intuitive/viash_docs/docs/commands/test.md

 ---
-title: "Test"
+title: "viash test"
-nav_order: 4
+nav_order: 3
 parent: Commands
 ---

+# viash test

-`viash test` tests the component using the tests defined in the [viash config file](../../config).
+Test the component using the tests defined in the [viash config file](../../config).

 Usage:
 ```